greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/psql.html.md

     -   For some types of relation, `\d` shows additional information for each column: column values for sequences, indexed expressions for indexes, and foreign data wrapper options for foreign tables.
     -   The command form `\d+` is identical, except that more information is displayed: any comments associated with the columns of the table are shown, as is the presence of OIDs in the table, the view definition if the relation is a view.

-        For partitioned tables, the command `\d` or `\d+` specified with the root partition table or child partition table displays information about the table including partition keys on the current level of the partition table.
+        <br/><br/>For partitioned tables, the command `\d` or `\d+` specified with the root partition table or child partition table displays information about the table including partition keys on the current level of the partition table.
 The command `\d+` also displays the immediate child partitions of the table and whether the child partition is an external table or regular table.

         For append-optimized tables and column-oriented tables, `\d+` displays the storage options for a table.
 For append-optimized tables, the options are displayed for the table.
 For column-oriented tables, storage options are displayed for each column.